 - Step 1 In the left pane under Routing, click on Dial Patterns.
-In the Dial Patterns page click on New (not shown). - Step 2 In the General section of the Dial Pattern Details page, provision the following: - Pattern In the reference configuration, AT&T sends a 10-digit number in the Request URI with the format 00000xxxxx.
+In the Dial Patterns page click on New (not shown). - Step 2 In the General section of the Dial Pattern Details page, provision the following: - Pattern In the reference configuration, AT&T sends a 10 digit number in the Request URI with the format 00000xxxxxxxxxxx.
 Enter 00000.

-Note - The Adaptation defined for Communication Manager in Section 5.3.1 will convert the various 00000xxxxx numbers into their corresponding Communication Manager extensions.
+Note The Adaptation defined for

+Communication Manager in Section 5.3.1 will convert the various 00000xxxxxxxxx numbers into their corresponding Communication Manager extensions.
-- Min Enter 6.

-- Max Enter 21.

-- SIP Domain Select -ALL-, to select all of the administered SIP Domains.
+- Min and Max Enter 15. - SIP Domain Select -ALL-, to select all of the administered SIP Domains.

-- Step 3 Scrolling down to the Originating Locations and Routing Policies section of the Dial Pattern Details page, click on Add. - Step 4 In the Originating Location section of the Originating Locations and Routing Policies page, check the checkbox corresponding to the location assigned to the Avaya SBCE in Section 5.4.4 (e.g., Common).

-Step 5 - In the Routing Policies section, check the checkbox corresponding to the Routing Policy administered for routing calls to the Communication Manager public trunk in Section 5.7 (e.g., To CM TG4).
+- Step 3 Scrolling down to the Originating Locations and Routing Policies section of the Dial Pattern Details page, click on Add. - Step 4 In the Originating Location section of the Originating Locations and Routing Policies page, check the checkbox corresponding to all Locations). - Step 5 In the Routing Policies section, check the checkbox corresponding to the Routing Policy administered for routing calls to the Communication Manager public trunk in Section 5.7 (e.g., ACM63_Public).
 Click on Select (not shown).